Biden, Lula to put focus on democracy, climate during visit

 The leaders are expected to discuss efforts to safeguard democracy, Russia’s invasion of Ukraine, insecurity in Haiti, migration and climate change, including efforts to stem deforestation of the Amazon, according to a senior Biden administration official who briefed reporters about the meeting on the condition of anonymity.

 During his 2020 run for the White House, Biden proposed working with global partners to create a $20 billion fund that would encourage Brazil to change its approach to the Amazon.
-Analysts say Friday's meeting marks an ideal opportunity for Biden to announce a follow-up on the campaign pledge.
+The White House is expected to announce plans to contribute to the multilateral climate effort known as the Amazon Fund during the visit, according to a person familiar with the decision.
+The person spoke on the condition of anonymity because an announcement hasn't been made.

 The two leaders previously met face-to-face in 2009 when Biden was vice president during Lula's first go-round as Brazil's president from 2003 to 2010.
 Lula later spent 580 days in prison on corruption charges but the conviction was annulled in 2021 on procedural grounds and the Supreme Court later ruled the judge had been biased.
 Climate was a prominent topic in two recent phone calls between the leaders since Lula's October victory, according to the White House.